python/devguide/documenting/help-documenting.rst

 * an overview of Python's documentation
 * how to help with documentation issues
 * information on proofreading
-* guidance on contributing to this Developer's Guide

-The next chapter, :ref:`Documenting Python <documenting>`, gives extensive, detailed information on how to write documentation and submit changes.
+You will find extensive and detailed information on how to write documentation and submit changes on the :ref:`Documenting Python <documenting>` page.

 Python Documentation